-HIS 411 - SENIOR RESEARCH SEMINAR
+HIS 411 SENIOR RESEARCH SEMINAR Fall and Spring Semesters

 Training in historical research methodologies and strategies with practical instruction in archival research, note taking, analysis, argumentation, writing, citation, and oral presentation.
 This training will occur while engaged in researching and writing the senior thesis, which is the History major capstone project.

-Prerequisite(s): HIS 320; course must be taken concurrently with HIS 415.
+Prerequisite: HIS 320; course must be taken concurrently with HIS 410